I've authored or contributed to a number of open-source software packages in the field of computational statistics and physics.

 - Enabling PLUMED2 Collective Variables (CVs) and arbitrary functions to be defined and auto-differentiated in the Python language.

 - Providing packages and information on an extensive array of DTW-style algorithms in both R and Python

 - The MYSEC-PM (Secondary Myelofibrosys Prognostic Model) online risk calculator.

 - Online calculator for A clinical-molecular prognostic model to predict survival in patients with post polycythemia vera and post essential thrombocythemia myelofibrosis.
 Leukemia 31, 2726–2731 (2017) doi:10.1038/leu.2017.169

 - Playmolecule's ProteinPrepare

-- This application allows the user to prepare a protein extracted from PDB and make it ready to build a system and run molecular dynamics simulations.
-Preparation process includes the titration of the protonation states using PROPKA 3.1 and addition of missing atoms and overall optimization of the H-network using PDB2PQR 2.1.
-The first can be manually overridden by examining the protein in our modern 3D webGL viewer.
+- Prepare a protein extracted from PDB and make it ready to build a system and run molecular dynamics simulations.
+The preparation includes titration of the protonation states using PROPKA 3.1 and overall optimization of the H-network using PDB2PQR 2.1.
+Choices can be overridden via software or in a 3D webGL viewer.

 - METAGUI version 3.